rht-labs/tech-exercise/docs/1-the-manual-menace/666-here-be-dragons.md

 EOF
 ```

-Patch the repository list, be sure to use your `GITLAB_URL`
+Patch the repository list, be sure to use your `GITLAB_URL` <!--The statement 'be sure to use your GITLAB_URL' is confusing and I don't believe is needed so it should be removed. -->

 ```bash
 oc -n ${TEAM_NAME}-ci-cd patch cm argocd-cm --patch "